 Nevada tailgating penalties in Las Vegas include a $305 fine and four (4) driver’s license demerit points in Nevada.
 But it is often possible to get traffic charges dismissed or at least reduced to a non-moving violation.

-In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about following too closely in Clark County and throughout Nevada, including how to build a defense, possible sentences, demerit points, record seals, and more.
-Click on a topic below to jump directly to that section:
+In this article, our Las Vegas traffic ticket attorneys answer frequently asked questions about following too closely in Clark County and throughout Nevada, including how to build a defense, possible sentences, demerit points, record seals, and more.

-- 3. What are the penalties for tailgating in Las Vegas, NV?
+- 3. What are the penalties for tailgating in Las Vegas, Nevada?

-- 4. Can I get a charge for tailgating reduced to a non-moving violation in Las Vegas, NV?
+- 4. Can I get a charge reduced to a non-moving violation?

-- 5. How many points will tailgating put on my driver’s license in NV?
+- 5. How many points will tailgating put on my driver’s license?

-- 6. Will tailgating in NV cause my auto insurance rates to go up?
+- 6. Will tailgating cause my auto insurance rates to go up?

 - 8. What happens if I ignore my ticket?